 A few weeks ago our family watched the last current episode of All Creatures Great and Small, having binged the two available seasons in the span of about three weeks (thankfully, they’re slated to produce at least two more seasons).
 I’ve also been listening to the audiobooks of James Herriot’s original memoirs upon which the PBS series is based, which have proved to be the ideal company for transplanting vegetables in the backyard garden, walking the dog through the neighborhood, and stirring dinner at the stovetop before we sit down as a family.

-If I weren’t careful, I’d be tempted to feel guilty for enjoying so unabashedly a story whose main purpose is to remind me of the beauty of the world.
+If I weren’t careful, I’d be tempted to feel guilty for so unabashedly enjoying a story whose main purpose is to remind me of the beauty of the world.
 Isn’t it wrong to enjoy beautiful things when there’s so much ugliness in the world?

 In other words, why ever revel in beauty at all when there’s so much ugliness in the world?